00MB/UI-UX-For-Noobs/README.md

-# UI-UX-Material
+# UI-UX-For-Noobs

-## Some tips and resources for designers
+## Some tips and resources for making nice looking stuff.
+Open to contributions!

 ### 1 - Fonts
 - Lato: Formal and good for \<p\> tags.